Gravel Driveway Installation

 Gravel Driveway Installation FAQ

-Answers specific to new driveway installations in Bulloch County and southeast Georgia.
+Answers specific to new gravel driveway installations in Bulloch County and southeast Georgia.

-In Bulloch County, Georgia, most residential gravel driveway installations are completed in one to two days depending on driveway length, site access, and base preparation required.
+In Bulloch County, Georgia, gravel driveway installation Statesboro, GA service, gravel driveway installation Statesboro, GA service, most residential gravel driveway installations are completed in one to two days depending on driveway length, site access, and base preparation required.
 A standard 200 to 300 foot new driveway can typically be installed in a single day once materials are on site.
 Longer driveways over 500 feet, or those requiring significant base excavation or land clearing first, may take two to three days to complete properly.

 How much does new gravel driveway installation cost in Statesboro, GA?

-In Bulloch County, Georgia, new gravel driveway installation typically costs between $8 and $18 per linear foot for a standard 12-foot-wide residential driveway.
+In Bulloch County, Georgia, gravel driveway installation Statesboro, GA service, gravel driveway installation Statesboro, GA service, new gravel driveway installation typically costs between $8 to $18 per linear foot for a standard 12-foot-wide residential driveway.
 A 200-foot driveway runs approximately $2,000 to $4,000 installed; a 500-foot rural driveway commonly ranges from $4,500 to $9,000 depending on base condition, gravel type, and site access.
 Southeast Georgia driveways are often 300 to 800 feet — always get a site assessment before estimating total cost.

-What is included in a gravel driveway installation?
+What is included in a gravel driveway installation in Statesboro, GA?

-In Bulloch County, Georgia, a complete gravel driveway installation includes site assessment, subgrade preparation, a compacted crusher run base layer (typically 4 to 6 inches), surface gravel application (typically #57 stone at 2 to 3 inches), and drainage crown grading to shed water off the surface.
+In Bulloch County, Georgia, gravel driveway installation Statesboro, GA service, gravel driveway installation Statesboro, GA service, a complete gravel driveway installation includes site assessment, subgrade preparation, a compacted crusher run base layer (typically 4 to 6 inches), surface gravel application (typically #57 stone at 2 to 3 inches), and drainage crown grading to shed water off the surface.
 Geotextile fabric may be recommended under the base on properties with soft or sandy subsoil.
 Every installation includes grading for proper slope and drainage away from structures.

-Do I need a permit to install a gravel driveway in Bulloch County?
+Do I need a permit for gravel driveway installation in Bulloch County?

-In Bulloch County, Georgia, a driveway permit or encroachment permit may be required if the new driveway connects to a county or state road.
+In Bulloch County, Georgia, gravel driveway installation Statesboro, GA service, gravel driveway installation Statesboro, GA service, a driveway permit or encroachment permit may be required if the new driveway connects to a county or state road.
 Bulloch County roads are typically managed by the Georgia Department of Transportation for state routes or by the Bulloch County Public Works office for county roads.
 Driveways entirely on private property without a new road connection generally do not require a permit.
 We recommend contacting Bulloch County Public Works before breaking ground on any new driveway that will access a county road.

-In Bulloch County, Georgia, the best approach uses two different gravel types: crusher run for the base layer and #57 crushed stone for the surface.
+In Bulloch County, Georgia, gravel driveway installation Statesboro, GA service, gravel driveway installation Statesboro, GA service, the best approach uses two different gravel types: crusher run for the base layer and #57 crushed stone for the surface.
 Crusher run is a processed mix of crushed stone and stone dust that compacts tightly into southeast Georgia's sandy loam soil, creating a firm, stable foundation.
 The #57 stone surface layer provides good drainage, a clean appearance, and a stable riding surface.
 Pea gravel is not recommended as a primary driveway surface because it migrates and does not compact.

-Can a new gravel driveway be installed on a slope in southeast Georgia?
+Can you install a gravel driveway on a slope?

-In Bulloch County, Georgia, yes — gravel driveways can be installed on sloped terrain, but slope management is essential to prevent erosion and gravel washout.
+In Bulloch County, Georgia, gravel driveway installation Statesboro, GA service, gravel driveway installation Statesboro, GA service, yes — gravel driveways can be installed on sloped terrain, but slope management is essential to prevent erosion and gravel washout.
 Grades up to about 10 percent can be handled with proper crown grading and drainage swales.
 Steeper grades may require larger angular stone, geotextile reinforcement, or drainage structures to hold the surface in place through southeast Georgia's heavy summer rain events.
 A site assessment is essential before installation on any slope exceeding 5 percent grade.

 Tell us about your property and driveway project.
 We'll follow up to schedule a free site assessment and provide an accurate quote for the full installation — base prep, surface gravel, and drainage grading included.